South Point School: History

-Founded on 1 April 1954 at 16 Mandeville Gardens, Kolkata, by Satikanta Guha and his wife, Pritylata Guha, the institution began as the first English medium co-educational school in Kolkata with just twenty students, and the founders’ vision was supported by a small, devoted group of teachers, with the initial faculty comprising prominent figures from Bengal's cultural, literary, and artistic circles.
+Founded on 1 April 1954 at 16 Mandeville Gardens, Kolkata, by Satikanta Guha and his wife, Pritylata Guha, the institution began as the first English medium co-educational school in Kolkata with just twenty students.
+The founders’ vision was supported by a small, devoted group of teachers, with the initial faculty comprising prominent figures from Bengal's cultural, literary, and artistic circles.

 Initially operational as a single unit, the school split into two buildings, with the high school shifting to Ballygunge Place in 1980.
-The school initially had among its faculty, noted actor and director Utpal Dutt, teaching English Literature, Gita Ghatak, noted Rabindrasangeet vocalist and acclaimed actress as a teacher of music, Kamal Kumar Majumdar, noted Bengali writer and critic, teaching Bengali and his younger sister, the artist Shanu Lahiri teaching arts and crafts.
+The school initially had among its faculty, noted actor and director Utpal Dutt, teaching English Literature, Gita Ghatak, noted Rabindra Sangeet vocalist and acclaimed actress as a teacher of music, Kamal Kumar Majumdar, noted Bengali writer and critic, teaching Bengali and his younger sister, the artist Shanu Lahiri teaching arts and crafts.

+South Point received the OHSAS 18001:2007 Occupational Health and Safety Management Certification from the British Standards Institution (BSI).
+At present South Point is an ISO 45001:2018 Certified Institution.

+In 2023, the institution marked its Platinum Jubilee (70th anniversary).
+To commemorate the milestone, India Post unveiled a special commemorative school postage stamp.
+As part of the celebration, pupils participated in a letter-writing activity where they wrote to their parents and posted the envelopes using the newly unveiled school stamp.
+The same year they planted 70 green saplings at a ceremony named ‘Roots and Wings’ at the Joka Agricultural and Horticultural Society, Pailan.

 Emblem and objective

-The School Emblem, showing a bird (dove or paloma) in flight, symbolizes "man's everlasting quest for knowledge and the desire to soar above the mundane."
+The School Emblem, showing a bird (resembling a dove) in flight, symbolizes "man's everlasting quest for knowledge and the desire to soar above the mundane."
 The motto of the School is 'Courage to Know'.
+It is a tribute to all those who, in the face of blind prejudice, religious bigotry, social ostracism and even death, refused to give up their search for truth.